 Both chemicals can get the job done, but one is a bit safer to handle than the other.
 You see, muriatic acid is dangerous.
 It can very easily burn the skin and the surface of your pool.
 It should never be handled without proper eyewear, mask, and gloves.
 In addition, this acid comes in liquid form, making it even easier to spill or splash on accident while leaving burns on anything it comes in contact with.

 Muriatic acid does work faster at stabilizing the pH and alkalinity levels, but it is not necessarily worth the risk for all pool owners.
-Sodium bisulfate may work a little slower, but it is a much safer and much more user-friendly option for taking care of your pools.
+Sodium bisulfate may work a little slower, but it is a much safer and more user-friendly option for taking care of your pools.

 When is it Appropriate to Use Sodium Bisulfate in Your Pool?

 Sodium bisulfate to the rescue!
 Using this as a chemical to keep your pool’s pH and water alkalinity levels balanced can allow the chlorine to do its job – the way you intend it to.
-A properly chlorinated pool will not cause any building or corrosion, it should be safe to swim in, and you will have clear water that is free of nasty bacteria.
+A properly chlorinated pool will not cause any building or corrosion, it should be safe to swim in, and you will have clear water free of nasty bacteria.

 So, when should you add sodium bisulfate to your pool?
 Now!
 Sure, if your pool is screaming for help, there is a good chance adding it to your pool maintenance routine could help tremendously.
 But, there is no need to wait until there is an actual pool emergency to start using sodium bisulfate.